Free to use, for students aiming high

 Cambridge's official site for courses, requirements, deadlines and how the application works.
 Trust this over any third-party summary.

-The official explanation of the three-question personal statement, in force from 2026 entry.
+The official explanation of the three-question personal statement, in force from 2026 entry onwards.
 Read the questions straight from the source before you draft anything.

 HE+ and Oxplore